RubyDevInc/paho.mqtt.ruby/README.md

 ```

 #### Persistence
-The client hold a keep_alive timer which the reference time that the connection should be hold without any activity form the message broker.
-The persistence flag, when set to True, enable the client to be more independent from the keep_alive timer.
-Just before the keep_alive run out, the client sent a ping request to tell to the message broker that the connection should be kept.
-The persistent mode also enable the client to automatically reconnect to the message broker after the keep_alive timer run out.
+The client holds a keep_alive timer is the reference time that the connection should be hold.
+The timer is reset every time a new valid packet is received from the message broker.
+The persistence flag, when set to True, enables the client to be more independent from the keep_alive timer.
+Just before the keep_alive run out, the client send a ping request to tell to the message broker that the connection should be kept.
+The persistent mode also enables the client to automatically reconnect to the message broker after an unexpected failure.

-When the client's persistence flag is set to False, it just simply disconnect when the keep_alive timer runs out.
+When the client's persistence flag is set to False, it just simply disconnects when the keep_alive timer runs out.

 ```ruby
 ### This will connect to the message broker, keep connected and automatically reconnect on failure